hexbatch/apple-core/v1/docs/layers/a-core-layers/instance.md

   * calls `permissions_layer.can_i_do_this`, if cannot return or throw
   * will use event filter find out where to route, to allow dynamic adding of routes
   * will use event action before and after call to route to allow plugin listeners
+  * sets language from header to top level post or query param

 ## instance info
     instance.info